 Even though there are no on-campus studies, the public health practitioners, educators and researchers who make up the UNE MPH faculty facilitate and encourage online group discussions and communication via email.
 In this way students are given the opportunity to get to know one another, and they are able to share ideas, problems, and solutions.

 A total of 46 credit hours are required for the UNE MPH degree, and it usually takes 18 months for students to complete the degree.
-There are five core courses plus another four courses students are required to complete, as well as seven electives from a list of 14 possibilities, with an option for an indepenent/directed study course.
+There are eleven core courses, as well as five electives from a list of 14 possibilities, with an option for an indepenent/directed study course.
 The MPH curriculum includes an applied public health practice experience that provides students with the opportunity to work in public health organizations in their communities, and network extensively with the public health workforce prior to graduation.

 Fill out our form and start receiving information from schools today!